 The Centre is used as an office for the Committee and as a drop-in, non-referral service.
 No appointment is necessary to visit the Centre and it is here that people can access the services we have available.
 Professional counselling, including bereavement counselling, and complementary therapies can be availed of by all of the Centre’s clients.
 The support and assistance that the Centre has given to people over the years and its continued role in providing vital services to ever-increasing numbers of people and their families ensures that Bernie’s legacy will live on.

-To date, close to two million euro has been raised for the provision of cancer care services in West Clare.
+To date, over three million euro has been raised for the provision of cancer care services in West Clare.
 Not a man to rest on his laurels, committee chairman Willie McGrath remains steadfast in his quest to ensure that the people of West Clare can continue to access cancer care services in as expeditious a manner as possible.

 The provision and expansion of cancer care services for the people of West Clare truly is the ‘beating heart’ of the West Clare Mini Marathon charity, and it is when communities are united that projects come to fruition and dreams are realised.

 Willie and Mary actively encourage people to continue fund-raising or to lend their support in event organisation, even if they don’t participate in the Mini Marathon.
 Anybody who has ever baked a cake or provided refreshments at their local school or community centre fund-raiser, or pounded the pavements selling raffle tickets has made a valuable contribution to the cause.
 Every effort matters.

 In the words of American poet Gwendolyn Brooks, “We are each other’s harvest, we are each other’s business, we are each other’s magnitude and bond”.